alexisvafiadis/Bug-Images-Data-Analysis-And-Type-Classification/README.md

 ## Features & Functionality

-The project involves several key components and steps:

 - **Feature Extraction**: Extract features such as color, shape, and texture from insect images to use as input for machine learning algorithms.
 - **Data Augmentation**: Handle data imbalance with techniques like SMOTE and ADASYN to generate synthetic data for underrepresented classes.
 - **Machine Learning Models**: Implement a variety of models, including logistic regression, support vector machines, K-Nearest Neighbors, and neural networks for insect classification.